piotrmurach/tty-pager/README.md

 pager.page("Very long text...")
 ```

-If you want to use specific pager you can do so by invoking it directly
+If you want to use specific pager you can do so by invoking it directly:

 ```ruby
 pager = TTY::Pager::BasicPager.new